lifinance/lifi-subgraph/README.md

-# LiFi contract Subgraph
+# Li.Fi Subgraph

-# Deploy a subgraph to Legacy Explorer
-Currently, subgraphs on chains other than Ethereum Mainnet need to be deployed to the Legacy Explorer.
-Here, we're using Connext's NXTP subgraph as a template and modifying it according to our needs.
+This repository is set up to deploy a subgraph to theGraph.
+The same subgraph works on call chains where the Li.Fi Contract is currently deployed.

-# Get Started
+# Setup
 Subgraphs are used to extract data from a particular smart contract on any of the EVM compatible blockchains.

-# Setup
 <br>You'll get started here by creating a subgraph and authorizing your graph cli.

 ### Step 1: